-Joel Morris has since stepped down from his role at Xcad Network, while FaZe Kay urged his fans ‘not to believe what you’re hearing online’ and that a ‘dishonest person abused his trust’ with Kay to ‘scam everybody and make six-figure profits’.
+Joel Morris claims he has since stepped down from his role at Xcad Network, while FaZe Kay urged his fans ‘not to believe what you’re hearing online’ and that a ‘dishonest person abused his trust’ with Kay to ‘scam everybody and make six-figure profits’.
 Kay added in this video that lawyers are involved and working with authorities and that he is conducting an investigation to find out exactly what happened.

 Save the Kids was billed as a Bep-20 token ‘redistributing wealth’ to both hodlers and charities via the Binance Charity Wallet (‘hodlers’ is a term with an intended typo used to describe those that hold on to a particular token rather than sell it).

 Once the influencers had promoted this to their millions of followers, who began buying in, several of them then allegedly ‘pumped and dumped’, i.e. sold large amounts of the token in order to make money from it.
 This crashed the value of the $KIDS token from $0.0029 to $0.0012 in about a week, leaving many who bought in with a worthless crypto.